Most weather apps give you a rain percentage and stop there.

 Past the short-range window, OrbitalFusion switches to a more honest approach.

-Instead of pretending to know whether a thunderstorm will hit a specific neighborhood six or eight days away, the Thunder Index uses broader pattern guidance.
+Instead of pretending to know whether a thunderstorm will hit a specific neighborhood six or eight days away, the Thunder Index switches to broader pattern guidance.

-At this range, the index focuses on whether the large-scale environment supports storms.
+At this range, the index focuses on whether the large-scale environment generally supports storms rather than precise storm placement.

 When the score is labeled Extended Signal, it means the pattern supports storminess, but it should not be read as a precise thunderstorm prediction.